Why you should care

 The priorities and alliances of the surrounding region have also shifted.
 Most consequential: Egypt, at peace with Israel since the 1979 Camp David Accords, no longer has the same clout to negotiate with the Palestinians (especially with Hamas).
 Once upon a time, the U.S. could count on Egyptian help to engage the Palestinian side.
 In fact, deposed Muslim Brotherhood President Mohammed Morsi was instrumental in negotiating the ceasefire in 2012, in part because Hamas is a branch of the Brotherhood (and therefore, part of the family).

 Meanwhile, Hamas’ most significant support comes from Qatar, which shelters the group’s leadership, and Turkey.
 Neither nation enjoys warm relations with Israel.
 And Iran, a long-time Hamas supporter, has reversed its position — not long ago, Iran’s Shia leaders had removed support for Hamas because of Hamas’s allegiance to Sunni Syrian rebels.
-But, apparently surmounting this internal Islamic Civil War, Iran has recently called on the Muslim world to send arms to Gaza.
+But, apparently surmounting this internal Islamic Civil War, Iran has just called on the Muslim world to send arms to Gaza.

 All bets are off.